“Let food be thy medicine, and medicine be thy food.” – Hippocrates

 I’m saving the best until last here, because who doesn’t love learning about the benefits of coffee?
 For years I told my clients to abstain from drinking coffee on, or even before their treks, due to its effect as a diuretic which causes dehydration, especially at altitude.
 Much to the approval of many people at Base Camp, I came across a number of studies that suggested that coffee, along with adequate hydration, can actually improve ones performance at altitude.
 So, when firing up your Jet Boil to make your morning coffee, keep this in mind – for every cup of coffee you drink at altitude, have three cups of water.
 I like to have one before, during and after – a 3:1 ratio will be enough to fend off the possibility of dehydration.

 Remaining healthy at altitude is a challenge in itself, and it starts at home, in your training.
 Building a strong immune system takes time, it takes routine, and discipline.
 It also requires some trial and error, and as you begin to discover what works for you, as you become a more experienced adventurer you’ll come to know what provides your body with equilibrium, a shield of immunity and a buffer for those worst case scenarios.

 If you’re planning to head to altitude and want to do everything you possibly can to give yourself the best chances of success, check out our fitness programs.
 Having a plan to follow will eliminate indecision, wasted time and energy and will increase your chances of success.
-(Or possibly survival) If you have some of your own to share, please chime in on our Facebook group “Training for Trekking” we’d love to hear from you it!
+(Or possibly survival) If you have some of your own to share, please chime in on our Facebook group “Trekking FAQS” we’d love to hear from you it!